 A solar term is a period of about two weeks and is based on the sun’s position in the zodiac.
 Solar terms form the traditional Chinese calendar system.
 The calendar follows the ancient Chinese belief that living in accordance with nature will enable one to live a harmonious life.
 This series explores each solar term, offering guidance on how to best navigate the season.

-The solar term known as Summer Begins runs from May 5 to 20 this year, according to the traditional Chinese calendar.
-This is the time when the sun’s heat finally warms the earth and prompts everything to grow and to move.
+This is the time when the sun’s heat finally warms the earth and prompts everything to grow and move.

 Naturally, insects and wild animals become very active due to the increase in temperature and relative humidity, and crops start to grow rapidly.